cferdinandi/adventure/content/adventures/the-sorcerers-gem.md

+## Questions

+- Does the Gem actually exist, or is it just a rumor?
+- What do you know about the Cavern of Mysteries?
+- What does the Gem do?
+- Why are the elves interested in the Gem?
+- Who else might be also be looking for it?
+- Why does Lord Kraghammer want the Gem?
+- [_In Game_] Why are the goblin's capturing lizardfolk?

 ## Locations, Events & Monsters

 {{<details summary="The Dark Forest" blurb="To the East of the town of Farfaria, the Dark Forest is home to creatures of a more primal nature.
 Goblins.
 Lizardfolk.
 Wolves.
 Werebears.
 Unfortunately, it's also where the entrance to the Cavern of Mysteries lies.">}}